kuma35/thinking-forth-jp/sphinx/chapter6.rst

 Keep definitions short.

-We asked , “How long should a Forth definition be?”
+We asked Moore, “How long should a Forth definition be?”

 A word should be a line long.
 That’s the target.